telerik/maui-docs/controls/dataform/migrate-from-xamarin.md

 ---
 title: Migrating from Xamarin
 page_title: .NET MAUI DataForm Documentation - Migrate from Xamarin
-description: "Learn how to migrate from Xamarin.Forms DataForm to .NET MAUI DataForm control."
+description: Learn how to migrate from Xamarin.Forms DataForm to .NET MAUI DataForm control.
 position: 20
 slug: dataform-migrate-from-xamarin
 ---

 # Migrate from Xamarin.Forms DataForm to .NET MAUI DataForm

-Overall, Telerik .NET MAUI DataForm control is a complete new control with new API, improvements and flexible styling mechanisum implemented.
+Telerik .NET MAUI DataForm control is a complete new control with new API, improvements and flexible styling mechanism implemented.

 ## Migrate the Namespaces